 The concept of the scale of differences forms the basis of the indifference curve analysis.

-The various combinations are so, arranged in order to show different levels of satisfaction, each level of satisfaction being marked in ordinal numbers as first, second, third and, so forth.
+The various combinations are so, arranged in order to show different levels of satisfaction, each level of satisfaction being marked in ordinal numbers as first, second, third, and, so forth.

-A consumer would be indifferent towards the different combinations on the same scale of preference because these different combinations would get him equal satisfaction, and there will be no point for him to prefer one combination to another on the same scale of preference.
+A consumer would be indifferent towards the different combinations on the same scale of preference because these different combinations would get him equal satisfaction, and there will be no point for him to preferring one combination to another on the same scale of preference.

-Consumer’s Equilibrium
+Consumer’s Equilibrium with Example

 Explanation of consumer’s Equilibrium with the help of indifference curve analysis.